 - Beginning January 2012, The Old Schoolhouse® Magazine transitioned into an interactive-digital (still in PRINT and on newsstands annually) magazine and immediately went monthly rather than quarterly.

 - Subsequently, TOS Magazine released three licensed applications (mobile apps): Apple Store, Android Market (now Google Play), and Amazon’s Kindle Fire.
 Each device auto-receives the newest issue quarterly.
 In addition, approximately sixty digital back issues come with the free apps.
 As of 2018, over 90,000 individuals downloaded TOS apps.

-- As of 2018, the magazine is released quarterly and prints twice yearly.
+- As of late 2018, the magazine is released quarterly both in digital-interactive as well as in PRINT.
 Still in stores nationwide and made available via its apps, The Old Schoolhouse is known as the trade magazine for homeschool families.

 This Homeschool Magazine Started with Gena Suarez’s Dream

 Back in 2001, the magazine was just a dream.
 It started off as a homeschooling newsletter—an online one at that.
 But first it was an eBay store.
 The Old Schoolhouse was without trademark at the time, and was just the bookstore name of my eBay store.
 Don’t get me wrong.
 The store was doing great!
 I loved the name.
 My husband and I picked it out carefully.
 We loved the feel of old times past, the Little House On the Prairie era.
 And my online store was full of books, including ones from the ’60s, ’70s, and even before.
 Mostly though, it was homeschooling curriculum.
 I was homeschooling at the time (still am!), and it was a natural flow to sell homeschool-related items in the bookstore.
 I loved collecting curriculum!